3x071c/lsg-remix/README.md

 -   [Google's web.dev](https://web.dev/learn/) showcases advanced concepts and guides to intermediate developers
 -   The [Visual Studio Code YouTube channel](https://www.youtube.com/c/Code/videos) contains informative shorts on tips & tricks to optimize productivity with VSCode
 -   The [Remix YouTube channel](https://www.youtube.com/c/Remix-Run/videos) and [Chakra UI YouTube channel](https://www.youtube.com/channel/UC4TmDovH46TB4S0SM0Y4CIg) provide an audiovisual alternative to learn more about these dependencies
--   [Luke Smith](https://www.youtube.com/c/LukeSmithxyz/featured) has some videos focusing on UNIX principles, educating about the usefulness of command-line utilities on operating systems such as macOS and GNU/Linux
+-   [Luke Smith](https://www.youtube.com/c/LukeSmithxyz/featured) has some videos focusing on UNIX principles, educating about the usefulness of command-line utilities on operating systems such as macOS and GNU/GNU+Linux, BSD

 Want to contribute a helpful resource for others to learn from?
 Open an issue!